 In 2016 David became CEO of the Work Health Group a diversified provider of healthcare, human and employment services.
 The Work Health Group has over 750 employees across 81 locations in all states and territories of Australia.

 Innes is the Director of International and Government Relations for the Australian Industry Group.
 He has policy and advocacy responsibility across the federal and state government systems including economics, trade, defence, climate change, industrial relations and communications and technology issues.
 He has served as a member of the organising committee of the American-Australian Leadership Dialogue and is a member of several public and private sector advisory councils.
 Innes joined Windermere in 2010.

-In 2015 she was inducted into Victorian Multicultural Honour Roll for her exemplary contribution to multicultural communities in Victoria.
+In 2015 she was inducted into the Victorian Multicultural Honour Roll for her exemplary contribution to multicultural communities in Victoria.
 In August 2012, Roshan received the Empowering Monash Women Award in recognition of her outstanding community contributions.

 Dr Lynette Buoy commenced as CEO for Windermere in early 2013.
 Previously, Lynette held numerous leadership roles, including: CEO for the Centre for Excellence in Child and Family Welfare, the state peak body for 95 welfare agencies; General Manager for The Smith Family in Western Australia; and CEO for the Lady Gowrie Child Centre (Melbourne) Inc.

 Lynette’s roles have seen her working across the community services sector in areas of community development, recreation, youth services, early childhood development, education and family services - all with a focus of improving outcomes for vulnerable and disadvantaged children, families and the community.

 Susanna has worked within the community services and health sectors for more than 25 years, gaining extensive experience as both practitioner and as senior management leading large and diverse teams.
 Susanna’s work extends across many diverse disciplines including counselling, disability, aged care and mental health.